PDAL/PDAL/doc/stages/filters.griddecimation.rst

 -------

 output_type
   The type of points kept.
 The value should be ``"max"`` for kept the highest point, or ``"min"`` for the lowest.
+[Default: false]

 resolution
   The resolution of the cells in meter.

-outside
-  Invert the cropping logic and only take points outside the cropping bounds or polygon.
-[Default: false]
+[Default: 1.]

+value
+  A list of :ref:`assignment expressions <Assignment Expressions>` to be applied to points.
+  The list of values is evaluated in order.
+[Default: none]

 .. include:: filter_opts.rst